 Project Duration Donor/ Implementing Agency Outcome Complementarity that will allow for a complementarity in restoration activities.
 Program for the Restoration of Forest Landscapes in Central America and the Dominican Republic (REDD+ Landscape) 2017-2020 German Cooperation - CCAD-GIZ Landscape restoration in the conservation area El Imposible-Barra de Santiago and biosphere Reserve Apaneca- Ilamatepec Carbon capture initiative (REDD+) Initiative is focused within a larger area of influence on carbon sequestration.
-Currently lacking an analysis on the impact of climate change adaptation Adaptation - Vulnerability ECOSYSTEMS (AVE) 2018-2020 UICN-UNES Develop a methodological framework based on evidence that determines the effectiveness, multiple benefits and overall profitability of the EbA Complementary initiative in knowledge management and Landscape Restoration Monitoring System Cooperation- MARN/PRISMA/ WRI Monitoring the restoration actions in the conservation area El Imposible Barra de Santiago Coordinating monitoring systems to include information from the restoration activities being developed at a national scale.
+Currently lacking an analysis on the impact of climate change adaptation Adaptation - Vulnerability ECOSYSTEMS (AVE) 2018-2020 UICN-UNES Develop a methodological framework based on evidence that determines the effectiveness, multiple benefits and overall profitability of the EbA Complementary initiative in knowledge management and dissemination of EbA.
+The UNDP/AF project will build on the methodological framework generated, particularly for the identification and articulation of actions to mobilize financing for EBA.
+Landscape Restoration Monitoring System WRI Monitoring the restoration actions in the conservation area El Imposible Barra de Santiago Coordinating monitoring systems to include information from the restoration activities being developed at a national scale.
 Proposed UNDP/ AF project will provide indicators to measure restoration impact on resiliency particularly as it relates to water flow and quality.
-Information on the restoration actions implemented by the UNDP/AF project will feed into the national monitoring system Design of an Incentive Program to promote restoration and sustainable landscape management in El Salvador 2018-2020 ooperation BMU/ CI- MARN/FIAES/O NU Environment producers in the area Project is solely focused on establishing an economic incentive approach to promote sustainable investment.
+Information on the restoration actions implemented by the UNDP/AF project will feed into the national monitoring system Design of an Incentive Program to promote restoration and sustainable landscape management in El Salvador 2018-2020 ooperation BMU/ )I- MARN/FIAES/O NU Environment incentives for producers in the area Project is solely focused on establishing an economic incentive approach to promote sustainable investment.
 Lacks a climate change focus and objective Products will complement each other, particularly those within the proposed project to promote technological packages and market studies within the financial sector.
-Measures to increase climate resilience in the agroecosystems of the dry corridor of El Salvador (RECLIMA). pending for approval FAO/MARN Resilience in agricultural sector in the Dry Corridor GCF project will focus in a larger area covering the Dry Corridor.
+Measures to increase climate resilience in the agroecosystems of the dry corridor of El Salvador (RECLIMA). pending for approval Resilience in agricultural sector in the Dry Corridor GCF project will focus in a larger area covering the Dry Corridor.
 The interventions included in San Francisco Menendez, are limited to the transition areas near the conservation area of El Imposible, and are mainly implemented through planes de finca.